-9,694 eV ($k = 13.5 \text{ Å}^{-1}$) to reduce collection time and thus sample photoreduction.
-Photoreduction was monitored by following the growth of the 8,984 eV pre-edge feature indicative of Cu(1) formation.
+9,694 eV ( $k = 13.5 \text{ Å}^{-1}$ ) to reduce collection time and thus sample photoreduction.
+Solve (x - 15) A '16 reduce concretion time and this sample photoretuke to the 8,984 eV pre-edge feature indicative of Cu(1) formation.
 Four scans per spot were deemed to yield an acceptably oxidized sample (~20% Cu(1)), with a total of 16 scans being performed per protein.
-Scans were averaged and processed using the MAVE and PROCESS modules of the EXAFSPAK software package13.
-Background subtractions were achieved using PYSPLINE34.
+Scans were averaged and processed using the MAVE and PROCESS modules of the EXAFSPAK software package.
+Background subtractions were achieved using PYSPLINE.
 For XANES analysis, only the first scans per spot were averaged.
-XRO coordinates for the azurins were used to generate models for path calculation by FEFF7^{35,36}.
+XRD coordinates for the azurins were used to generate models for path calculation by FEFF7.
 Relevant paths were then optimized by least-squares fitting in the OPT package of EXAFSPAK.

 Electrochemistry.
 Detailed procedures for SAM-modified monocrystalline gold Electrochemistry.
-Detailed procedures for SAM-modified monocrystaline gold bead electrode preparation, azurin immobilization and electrochemical measurements have been reported previously^{22,37}; 20 mM sodium phosphate pH7.0 served as the electrolyte for electrochemical measurements.
-Electron-transfer rate constants were obtained by analysis of cyclic voltammetry peak separations58.
+Defaulte processing start immobilization and electrochemical bead electrode preparation, azurin immobilization and electrochemical measurements have been reported previously.
+20 mM sodium phosphate pH 7.0. served as the electrolyte for electrochemical measurements.
+Electron-transfer rate constants were obtained by analysis of cyclic voltammetry peak separations.